githwxi/ATS-Postiats/README.md

   that might result in the executable being covered by LGPLv2.1.
 * The contributed portion (ATS/Postiats/contrib) is released under the MIT license.
-* There is also a release under the MIT license for the C header files of the Libraries, which one can freely insert into the C code generated from ATS source code.
+* There is also a release under the MIT license for the C header files of the Libraries, which one can freely insert into any C code generated from ATS source code.